 A GRANDFATHER’S LESSONS

-Does your child or grandchild express an interest in cooking?
-Don’t know where to start?
-Well, I have the book for you and your budding chef.
-A Grandfather’s Lessons: In the Kitchen with Shorey by Jacques Pépin.
+A Grandfather’s Lessons: In the Kitchen with Shorey by Jacques Pépin answers the question of where to start if your child or grandchild expresses an interest in cooking.
+A Grandfather’s Lessons is the book for you and your budding chef.
 Over the years of watching Pepin’s cooking shows with his daughter Claudine, he has shown his love of cooking and teaching the next generation about food.
 A Grandfather’s Lessons is a chance to teach your favorite child to cook and form that special bond that occurs when cooking together.

 The recipes are kid-friendly and easy to prepare.
 Pépin’s granddaughter Shorey has been exposed to a lot of different foods (her dad is a chef also), and although some of the vegetable dishes in the book might not appeal to all young palates, kids are more likely to try something they cook themselves.
 So, give artichokes with Mustard Sauce or Cubanelle Peppers with Anchovies and Tomato a try.